Greetings and

 selections.
 Yet another was a special seminar, An Epidemiologist Looks at Art,

-which was presented to the UW Department of Epidemiology and
+presented by invitation to the UW Department of Epidemiology

 and a slightly sanitized version of the slides